|William Rufus King|

 April 7, 1940 – Booker T. Washington became the first African American to be depicted on a United States postage stamp.

 April 7, 1943 – Bobby Jean McIntyre, 10-year-old daughter of Mr. and Mrs. E.M.
 McIntyre of Evergreen, and her grandfather, M.E.
 Wilson, brought 1,935 pennies she’d saved and bought a $25 war bond at the Evergreen Post Office.
 She brought the pennies to the post office in a shoe box, and clerk Harris Williamson spent 45 minutes counting the pennies.
 Williamson said the box of pennies weighed 13 pounds.

 April 7, 1954 – Pro Football Hall of Fame running back and Heisman Trophy winner, Tony Dorsett, was born in Rochester, Pa.
 He would go on to play for the University of Pittsburgh, the Dallas Cowboys and the Denver Broncos.
 He was inducted into the Hall of Fame in 1994.

-April 7, 1964 - Evergreen High School’s baseball team, led by the no-hit pitching of Homer Faulkner and Steve Baggett, won their first game of the season, beating the Conecuh County High School Blue Devils, 8-0, at the Evergreen (Ala.)
+April 7, 1964 - Evergreen High School’s baseball team, led by the no-hit pitching of Homer Faulkner and Steve Baggett, won their first game of the season, beating Conecuh County High School, 8-0, at the Evergreen (Ala.)
 Recreation Center field.